iffy/xatrobots/README.md

 Overview
 ------------------------------------------------------------------------------
 Each game is played on a board of squares.
 Bots are members of a team.
-Each square on the board contains a pylon which can be captured by bots.
+Several squares on the board contain a pylon which can be captured by bots.
 A team wins when it has captured all the pylons on the board.

 Bots have limited (but renewable) amounts of health and energy.
 Using energy, bots can deal damage to other bots by shooting them with cannons, may heal